daz4126/Nanny-State/README.md

 The state has a number of methods that can be used .
 Built-in methods or properties are always written in PascalCase (starting with an upper-case letter), so it's recommended to only define properties that start with a lower-case letter in the state to avoid clashes with any of the built-in methods.

-### Initiate Function
+### `Initiate`

-The `Initiate` function is a method of the state object that is called once before the initial render.
+`Initiate` is a method of the state object that is called once before the initial render.
 It has access to the state and works in the same way as the `Update` function in that its return value updates the state.

 For example, adding the following method to the `State` object in the counter example will set the start value of the `count` property to `42`: